Why and How to Invest in Startups

 Startup investing is a high-risk, high-reward asset class — the big risk of investing in an early-stage company can be rewarded with returns much higher than public companies.

-Let’s look at Google.
+Let’s look at Tesla.

 While the past performance of startups does not guarantee future success, with the right due diligence, you may find a diamond in the rough with huge returns.